-4.2 Stated Preferences and Self-Concept
+4.2 Stated Preferences, Self-Concept, and Aspirations

-We now turn to the effects of the interventions on students' stated preferences and self-perception.
-Specifically, we investigate whether the interventions affected boys' and girls' taste for science subjects, their self-concept in math, and their science-related career aspirations.
+We now turn to the effects of the interventions on students' taste for science subjects, their self-concept in maths, and their science-related career aspirations.
+The results are reported in Panel C of Tables 3 and 4.

 Taste for science subjects.
-For both genders in Grade 10 and Grade 12, the interventions had no sizeable impact on students' enjoyment of science subjects at school (reported on a 0 to 10 Likert scale), i.e., math, physics-chemistry, and earth and life sciences, or on their self-reported taste for science in general (see Table 4 for the composite index aggregating the four relevant questionnaire items and Table F2 in the Appendix for the detailed results).
-These findings are not particularly surprising, given that the interventions did not expose students to science-related content and were not specifically designed to promote interest in science.
+For both genders in Grade 10 and Grade 12, the classroom visits had no sizeable impact on students' taste for science subjects, which we measure using an index that combines their answers to four questions about their enjoyment of maths, physics-chemistry, and earth and life sciences (on a 0 to 10 Likert scale), and their self-reported taste for science in general (on a 4-point Likert scale).21 These findings are not particularly surprising, given that the interventions did not expose students to science-related content and were not specifically designed to promote interest in science.

-Math self-concept.
-To measure the impact of the classroom visits on students' self-concept in mathematics, we use a composite index that combines students' responses to four questions: (i) their self-assessed performance in math; (ii) whether they feel lost when trying to solve a math problem; (iii) whether they often worry that they will struggle in math class; and (iv) whether they consider that they can do well in science subjects if they make enough effort.
+Self-concept in maths.
+To measure the impact of the classroom visits on students' self-concept in mathematics, we use a composite index combining the responses to four questions: (i) students' self-assessed performance in maths; (ii) whether they feel lost when trying to solve a maths problem; (iii) whether they often worry that they will struggle in maths class; and (iv) whether they think they can do well in science subjects if they make enough effort.